Western hooded pitta

-The hooded pitta (Pitta sordida) is a passerine bird in the family Pittidae.
+The western hooded pitta (Pitta sordida) is a passerine bird in the family Pittidae.
 It is common in eastern and southeastern Asia and maritime Southeast Asia, where it lives in several types of forests as well as on plantations and other cultivated areas.
 It is a green bird with a black head and chestnut crown.
 It forages on the ground for insects and their larvae, and also eats berries.
 It breeds between February and August, the pair being strongly territorial and building their nest on the ground.
 Incubation and care of the fledglings is done by both parents.
 The bird has a wide range, and the International Union for Conservation of Nature has assessed its conservation status as being of "least concern".
+It was formerly considered to be conspecific with the Nicobar hooded pitta, the Minahasa hooded pitta, the eastern hooded pitta and the Biak hooded pitta.

 Taxonomy

-The hooded pitta was described by the German zoologist Philipp Statius Müller in 1776 and given the binomial name Turdus sordidus.
+The western hooded pitta was described by the German zoologist Philipp Statius Müller in 1776 and given the binomial name Turdus sordidus.
 Statius Müller's description was based on a plate showing the "Merle des Philippines" published by Comte de Buffon in his Planches Enluminées D'Histoire Naturelle.
-The species is now placed in the genus Pitta that was erected by the French ornithologist Louis Jean Pierre Vieillot in 1816.
+The species is now placed in the genus Pitta that was erected by the French ornithologist Louis Pierre Vieillot in 1816.
 The specific epithet sordida is Latin for "shabby" or "dirty".